listyantidewi1/masak-apa-v2/design.md

     	PRIMARY KEY("id" AUTOINCREMENT)
     )

-`units` table: to store measurement unit list
+`units` table: to store measurement units.
+It is related to `recipe_ingredients` to provide measurement unit for each ingredient and the quantity of a recipe.

     CREATE TABLE "units" (
     	"id"	integer NOT NULL,